boltlabs-inc/key-mgmt-spec/design-extension-notes.md

 ### Secure Storage
 Requirements for secure storage include:
-- The key server must always know that they are looking at a fresh database state.
+- The key server framework must always know that they are looking at a fresh database state, i.e., we must protect against roll-back attacks.
 - We need to achieve secure deletion: an asset owner who has exported (and requested the deletion of key material from the key server) should be confident that a key server cannot later access this deleted key material.
 - Replication and backup of secrets by the key servers should require active participation by the asset owner.